Nontoxic multinodular goitre: History and physical exam findings

 Nontoxic multinodular goitre is often asymptomatic.
 However, when symptoms are present, they may include painless nodular swelling of the neck that moves with swallowing.
-If the goitre is large enough to compress nearby structures in the neck, such as the esophagus, trachea, and/or recurrent laryngeal nerve, it may present with difficulty swallowing, difficulty breathing, and/or voice changes, respectively.
+If the goitre is large enough to compress nearby structures in the neck, such as the esophagus, trachea, or recurrent laryngeal nerve, it may present with difficulty swallowing, difficulty breathing, or voice changes, respectively.
 Additionally, raising both arms above the head may produce shortness of breath or facial congestion.
 This is known as Pemberton's sign.

-Evaluation and diagnosis
+Diagnosis

 Evaluation

-A goitre is initially evaluated with physical exam findings and thyroid function tests, which include thyroid-stimulating hormone (TSH), free T4, and free T3 levels.
+A goitre is initially evaluated with physical exam findings and thyroid function tests, which include thyroid-stimulating hormone (TSH), free T_{4}, and free T_{3} levels.
 Ultrasound should also be completed to evaluate the size and quantity of nodules, their echogenicity, the presence of calcifications, and vascularity.
 Fine-needle aspiration (FNA) with ultrasound guidance isn’t typically necessary unless the ultrasound has findings concerning for thyroid cancer, such as hypoechogenicity, evidence of calcification, increased vascularity, or solid areas within a complex nodule.